England scraps quarantine for vaccinated EU, US travelers | DW | 28.07.2021

 Shapps also announced the relaunching of international cruises, as well as flexible testing programs for key workers.

-More than 70% of British adults have been fully vaccinated, but the spread of the Delta variant has been running rampant.
+More than 70% of British adults have been fully vaccinated, but the spread of the delta variant has been rampant.
 England dropped all social distancing restrictions earlier in the month.

 ab/rt (AFP, Reuters)